theranbrig/portfolio-rebuild/blog-posts/2020/destructuring-js.md

   address: '123 Sesame Street',
   nicknames: ['Super Grover', 'The Blue Monster'],
 };

 const { name, color } = muppet;

 console.log(name); // Grover
 console.log(color); // blue
 ```

 Rather than having to use `muppet.name` or `muppet.color` you now simply have them as variables `name` and `color`.
 You can continue to access the other properties like address by simply adding it to your destructuring statement.
+You can start to see how this makes your code more readable.

 For a simple object like the one above it might not be the biggest deal to destructure your object.
 After all we are only going one level deep.